faizalrf/mariadb-ha/README.md

 docker container exec mariadb3 bash -c "mariadb < /tmp/init/02.sql"
 ```

+## The Setup

+This will be using CentOS 8 containers and will:

-The above will install 2 MaxScale 2.5 and 3 MariaDB 10.5 enterprise servers, set up replication between the nodes and set up MaxScale with some generic filters and firewall rules as examples.
+- Install 2 MaxScale 2.5 nodes with static IP
+- Install 3 MariaDB 10.5 enterprise servers nodes with static IP
+- Set up semi-synchronous replication between the MariaDB nodes
+- Set up MaxScale with some generic filters and firewall rules as examples
+- Enable Transaction replay and Causal Reads for MaxScale

+There is a couple of scripts which will push some transactions to the MariaDB through the two MaxScale nodes for testing failover, transactionm replay and causal reads while under load.

 Refer to the `./conf/max.cnf` for details on what is configured for MaxScale nodes.

 Destroy the environment by `docker-compose down`

+## Thank you!